The following sections describe various ways you can troubleshoot

 link set dev host2 master bridge.
 There was an error adding the bond host2 to the bridge named bridge because host2 did not have a valid address.

-Understanding the "RTNETLINK answers: Invalid argument" Error when Adding a Port to a Bridge
+"RTNETLINK answers: Invalid argument" Error when Adding a Port to a Bridge

 This error can occur when the bridge port does not have a valid hardware address.

 This can typically occur when the interface being added to the bridge is an incomplete bond; a bond without slaves is incomplete and does not have a valid hardware address.